Himedia Q10 Pro review - one of the best Android-based Mini PCs currently available on the market

 The HiSilicon SoC's have a good reputation for their image quality and the V200 used by Q10 Pro is currently one of the best in that regard.

 While it's hard to show on a review, the image quality on Q10 Pro is simply better than on other devices tested so far and the advanced controls for tuning image and sound makes Q10 Pro the best candidate for a movie-centric TV box.
-It has the processing power to render high bitrates flawlessly from network or internal HDD and it does so beautifully.

 The firmware is still a few updates away from perfection, but the engineers from HiSilicon and Himedia are working on it and they are helped by beta-testers who volunteered to help making this the best media center device it could be.